rahulrai-in/thecloudblog/tcb/content/post/Monitoring Health of ASPNET Core Background Services with TCP Probes on Kubernetes/index.md

     });
 ```

-We now need to attach a TCP listener to the health check port that will report the service's health when Kubernetes executes a liveness or readiness probe on the pod hosting the service.
+We now need to attach a TCP listener to the health check port to report the service's health when Kubernetes executes a liveness or readiness probe on the pod hosting the service.
 Following is the implementation of the `TcpHealthProbeService` which is a hosted service that does that.

 ```cs
 public sealed class TcpHealthProbeService : BackgroundService